isdi0/BoldlyGoing2/README.md

 ## Short- to mid-term planned features & bug fixes
 - [ ] Add custom structures with Recurrent Complex
-- [ ] Change JSG plate textures to align with thermal (if using programmer art)
+- [ ] Change JSG plate textures to align with thermal
 - [ ] Create basaltic ore variants for planets
 - [ ] Disable evoker spawns and remove the totem of undying
 - [ ] Make goblins, traders, and miners rarer